securitytxt/security-txt/draft-foudil-securitytxt.md

 # Contributors

-The editor would like to acknowledge the help provided during the development of this document by the following individuals:
+The editors would like to acknowledge the help provided during the development of this document by Tom Hudson, Joel Margolis, Jobert Abma, Gerben Janssen van Doorn, Austin Heap, Justin Calmus, and Casey Ellis.

-* Tom Hudson helped writing the "File Format Description" and wrote several security.txt parsers.
-* Joel Margolis was a big help when it came to wording this document appropriately.
-* Jobert Abma for raising issues and concerns that might arise when using certain directives.
-* Gerben Janssen van Doorn for reviewing this document multiple times.
-* Austin Heap for helping improve the Internet drafts.
-* Justin Calmus was always there to answer questions related to writing this document.
-* Casey Ellis had several ideas related to security.txt that helped shape security.txt itself.

 --- back
 # Note to Readers